druce/druce.github.io/_posts/2023-09-15-lies-damn-lies-GPT.md

 Generative AI can manufacture infinite 'truthy' bullshit at near-zero cost, including 'deepfake' audio and video.
 And then it could potentially further train itself on the ones that go viral, concentrating fake 'truth' deep in our information infrastructure and knowledge frameworks.
 The singularity might prove a 'singularity of bullshit'.

-How do we engineer our knowledge ecosystem to disrupt bullshit instead of perpetuating and magnifying it, and further intensifying the acid bath our shrinking attention spans soak in?
+How do we engineer our [hackable knowledge ecosystem](https://www.theguardian.com/us-news/2023/sep/26/mehrans-steak-house-new-york-opening) to disrupt bullshit instead of perpetuating and magnifying it, and further intensifying the acid bath our shrinking attention spans soak in?
 How do we deal with deepfakes, misinformation, and other forms of AI-assisted fraud and bullshit?

 First let's explore what ChatGPT currently knows, and how it might evolve.
 Then let's think about the nature of human bullshit and its ecosystem, and what humans know vs. what we think we know.
 Finally, let's discuss some takeaways and possible policies.